kyleosung/CAS_Meeting_2025/README.md

 To reproduce our results:

+1. Make sure Python and Git are installed.

-1. Clone this repository to your local machine.
+2. Clone this repository to your local machine.

 ```bash
 git clone https://github.com/kyleosung/CAS_Meeting_2025.git
 cd CAS_Meeting_2025
 ```

-2. Install the required packages.
+3. Install the required packages.

 ```bash
 pip install -r installation/requirements.txt
 ```

-3. Download the distributed data files and place them one level up from the repository folder, in a directory called `data`.
+4. Download the distributed data files and place them one level up from the repository folder, in a directory called `data`.

 ```bash
 mkdir ../data